Horizontal-org/Tella-website/docs/FAQ.md

 Yes, Tella is available on desktop, but for the moment can only be used to receive files.

 You can download Tella Desktop for Windows, MacOS and Linux.
-TODO: Links to stores pending-waiting for release
+[Follow the quick start guide for Tella users on Desktop](/get-started-desktop) for quick onboarding.

 ### Do you offer a back-end or repository to store data? {#tella-web}